JonathanLorand/proj-sp-furter/MeetingNotes.md

 what are the relationships conceptually and mathematically between "feasibility" and "deals/guarantees"? in the end, is co-design about feasibility and "proofs" or "instantiations" of feasibility?

-i realized that the functor on the "third level" (between uppersets of lower setss) is just a manifestation of querying using a profunctor on the second level
+i realized that the functor on the "third level" (between uppersets of lower sets) is just a manifestation of querying using a profunctor on the second level

 ## [[2021-05-11]]